-The proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Implementing the proposed project would not affect or modify existing City policies or development regulations addressing geology and soils.
+The proposed Project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed ordinance amendments would not affect or modify existing City policies or development regulations addressing geology and soils.

 Any future development would be subject to the Sacramento City Code provisions related to grading, erosion, and sediment control.
-The proposed project does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards.
+The proposed ordinance amendments and rezoning of parcels do not include any goals, policies, or programs that conflict with or supersede the City's existing development standards.

-The project would have no additional project-specific environmental effects relating to Geology and Soils.
+The proposed ordinance amendments and rezoning of parcels would have no additional project-specific environmental effects relating to Geology and Soils.

 Issues: Effect will be studied in the EIR Effect can be mitigated to less than significant No additional significant environmental effect 6.
-HAZ ARDS Would the project: A) Expose people (e.g., residents, pedestrians, construction workers) to existing contaminated soil during construction activities? х B) Expose people (e.g., residents, pedestrians, construction workers) to asbestos-containing materials or other hazardous materials? х C) Expose people (e.g., residents, pedestrians, construction workers) to existing contaminated groundwater during dewatering activities? х
+HAZ 'ARDS Would the project: A) Expose people (e.g., residents, pedestrians, construction workers) to existing contaminated soil during construction activities? x В) Expose people (e.g., residents, pedestrians, construction workers) to asbestos-containing materials or other hazardous materials? х C) Expose people (e.g., residents, pedestrians, construction workers) to existing contaminated groundwater during dewatering activities? x